 Exposure is basically an adjustment of how bright and dark the resulting movie will be.

-Both Tone map and Exposure are applied top of the rendered movie, which means there is no need to re-render the movie again in order to see changes applied here.
+Both Tone map and Exposure are applied on top of the rendered movie, so there is no need to re-render the movie to see changes applied here.

-If you find your exported movie too bright, try dialing down the Exposure, or turning off/on tone mapping.
+If you find your exported movie too bright, try dialling down the Exposure or turning off/on tone mapping.

 |Tone map off||Tone map on|